bkesterbyld/maroon-potato/src/pages/index.md

       - title: Powerful
         content: >
-          Above's imperative programming approach and distributed data store handles complex use cases
+          Above's imperative programming approach and distributed data store handles complex use cases.
+Yout get enterprise-grade compute that also taps into complementary services such as Twilio® and ML tools

-          *   Logic engine delivers enterprise-grade compute

-          *   Manage disparate data without a zoo of databases

-          *   Tap complementary services such as Twilio® and ML tools
         actions: []
         media_position: right
         media_width: fifty